Stability-AI/StableSwarmUI/docs/Motivations.md

 - It is itself an extremely modular and extensible system.
 - It is highly performant and compatible.
 - The code inside is extremely clean and well written.
+- It provides bonus features that other UIs can't match (ie: the workflow node editor).
 - The lead developer of Comfy was hired to Stability, and was able to directly help in ensuring the StableSwarmUI-ComfyUI integration works as best it can.

 ## Web Frontend